- Parents Home

 Type 2 diabetes is different.
 With type 2, the pancreas still makes insulin.
 But the insulin doesn't do its job as well in the body.
 Glucose just hangs around and builds up in the blood.
 The pancreas makes even more insulin to get glucose to go into the cells, but eventually gets worn out from working so hard.
 As a result, the blood sugar levels rise too high.

-Experts think that the tendency to get it is probably passed down through families.
 Kids with family members who have type 2 diabetes get diabetes more often.
 Kids older than 10 are more likely to get type 2 diabetes than younger kids.

 What Are the Signs of Type 2 Diabetes?